The best football kits of all time - Our top 55 ranked

 Masashi Nakayama

-Masashi Nakayama of Japan / Ben Radford/GettyImages
+Masashi Nakayama rocking Japan's 1998 shirt / Ben Radford/GettyImages

 France '98 had some b-e-a-u-tiful kits on show, with Japan's home effort being one of the highlights.

 The Blue Samurai made quite the impression at their debut tournament, but it wasn't because of their performances on the pitch.
-The flames imprinted on the sleeves made sure that this was an instant classic, even if there was no real explanation as to why they were there in the first place.
+The flames imprinted on the sleeves made sure this was an instant classic, even if there was no real explanation as to why they were there in the first place.

 39. Tottenham - 1986/87